- Julie Attenborough

 - +44 (0)20 7040 5313

-Julie is a registered mental health nurse specialising in substance misuse problems, dual diagnosis and homelessness.
-Julie joined City University London in 1997 and she previously worked in community mental health services.
+Julie is a registered mental health nurse.
+Julie joined City, University of London in 1997 and she previously worked in community mental health services specializing in substance use problems and homelessness.

-She is Associate Dean, Director of Undergraduate Studies in the School of Health Sciences and leads on the innovative use of technology in education and practice.
+She is the Associate Dean, Director of Undergraduate Studies in the School of Health Sciences, working with a number of health services providers across London and the South East.

 - Council of Deans of Health